Manzanita: Culinary use

-The berries are good food, as they can be harvested en masse and stored.
+The berries are edible, and can be harvested en masse and stored.
 Once stored and dried, the berries can be ground into a coarse meal.
 The berries can be eaten ripe (when red) or green for a slightly sour taste.
 They are good eaten alone or used as a thickener or sweetener in other dishes.
 Native Americans use the fresh berries to make cider and use the leaves as toothbrushes.

 Landscape use

-Manzanitas are extremely useful as ornamental plants in gardens in the western United States and similar climate zones.
+Manzanitas are useful as ornamental plants in gardens in the western United States and similar climate zones.
 They are evergreen, highly drought-tolerant, have picturesque bark and attractive flowers and berries, and occur in many sizes and growth patterns.

 Arctostaphylos columbiana, for example, is hardy enough for highway landscaping in western Oregon and Washington.
-A. 'Emerald Carpet', A. uva-ursi (the bearberry), and other low-growing manzanitas are extremely valuable evergreen groundcovers for dry slopes.
-Larger varieties, such as Arctostaphylos.
-'Dr. Hurd,' can be grown as individual specimens and pruned to emphasize the striking pattern and colors of the branches.
+A. 'Emerald Carpet', A. uva-ursi (the bearberry), and other low-growing manzanitas are valuable evergreen groundcovers for dry slopes.
+Larger varieties, such as A. 'Dr. Hurd', can be grown as individual specimens and pruned to emphasize the striking pattern and colors of the branches.
 They prefer light, well-drained soil, although the low-growing ground covers will tolerate heavier soils.